wp-plugins/post-meta/readme.txt

 * Your votes really make a difference!
 Thanks.

 = NB =
-* Duplicate Group, Uploaded field, Shortcode and Impoer & Expoert are only supported in pro version.
+* Duplicate Group, Uploaded field, Shortcode and Import & Expoert are only supported in pro version.
 [Get it Now](http://post-meta.com)